MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 Process mining and task mining in Power Automate allow you to gain a better understanding of your business processes so you can optimize them.

+## Process mining

-- **Process mining:** The process mining capability in Power Automate is better suited for discovery of inefficiencies in organization-wide processes.
+The process mining capability in Power Automate is better suited for discovery of inefficiencies in organization-wide processes.
 It enables you to gain a deep understanding of your processes using event log files that you can get from your system of recording (apps you use in your processes).
 The process mining capability displays maps of your processes with data and metrics to recognize performance issues.
 Example processes suitable for the process mining capability include *accounts receivable* and *order-to-cash*.

 The process mining capability can be a key driver in making intelligent, day-today improvements on every level.
 You can discover and model processes for which you have data readily available, giving you an X-ray visualization of what goes on in your organization.
 In addition, you can standardize, optimize, and improve operations, while staying informed about progress towards defined key process indicators.

+## Task mining

-- **Task mining:** The task mining capability in Power Automate is better suited to discover tasks happening on the desktop.
+The task mining capability in Power Automate is better suited to discover tasks happening on the desktop.
 It enables you to zoom-in to specific desktop tasks you might have discovered during your process mining analysis.
 You can understand how your company performs its process tasks through monitoring recorded user actions and collecting data from these actions.
 You gain insights from this data that lets you know how processes are performed, find common mistakes while performing tasks, and identify tasks that can be automated.

 ## When to use the process mining capability